As commercial specialists, we think four factors to growing the top line:

-The right place to start on this list depends on the company: mature companies benefit most in their core business from product mix and price, as they more often have saturated their prospective customer bases; high-growth companies are often best off considering if they are targeting the right customers, and are positioned to win the maximum account potential (share of wallet) over time.
+At GRAPH, we have honed a methodology for optimizing price that engages each of the four considerations.
+The right place to start on this list depends on our client company's place in their industry lifecycle: mature companies benefit most in their core business from product mix and price, as they more often have saturated their prospective customer bases; high-growth companies are often best off considering if they are targeting the right customers, and are positioned to win the maximum account potential (share of wallet) over time.

 - Pricing cycles – the frequency with which prices are adjusted

 - Price coupling – the degree of contractual or de facto coupling of your product’s price against another good’s price, often benchmarked to an input, substitute, or industry competitor

 - Price realization – the percent of list price that is actually realized as a pocket price